 Vermont State Park Status Updates as of 8/5/20:

 A Plan for Operating Vermont State Parks in 2020

-ALL PARKS OPEN JUNE 26
+ALL PARKS NOW OPEN

 - Not had close contact with someone with COVID-19 in the past 14 days AND

 - Not had COVID-19-like symptoms in the past 24 hours.

 Upon arrival to the park, all visitors must self-certify they meet the travel requirements by turning in a printed and completed Certificate of Compliance.
 Every person must have a completed form (although minors should be listed on their guardian’s form).